nextleap-project/countermitm/source/oob.rst

 Another option would be recovering his key history from what Alice knows and then using that to compare to what other people saw during the next out of band verification.
-This way consistent attacks that replace Bobs keys with all of his peers could not be detected.
+This way consistent attacks that replace Bobs keys with all of his peers including Alice could not be detected.
 It also leads to error cases that are much harder to investigate.

 .. _`oob-attacks`: